The New Minimal Supersymmetric GUT : Spectra, RG analysis and fitting formulae: Acknowledgments

 \section{Acknowledgments}

-The work of C.S.A was supported by a grant No SR/S2/HEP-11/2005 from the Department of Science and Technology of the Govt. of India and that of S.K.G by a University Grants Commission Junior Research Fellowship.
+The work of C.S.A was supported by grant No SR/S2/HEP-11/2005 from the Department of Science and Technology of the Govt. of India and that of S.K.G by a University Grants Commission Senior Research Fellowship.
+It is a pleasure for C.S.A to acknowledge the hospitality of the High Energy Theory Group ICTP,Trieste and in particular Goran Senjanovic.
+C.S.A thanks Goran Senjanovic for frank conversations on where MSGUTs stand today as well as Borut Bajc and Alejandra Melfo for discussions on Supersymmetry breaking.